 In brief

-- In an international divorce, additional rules regarding jurisdiction and applicable law apply.
+- In an international divorce, European regulations determine which court has jurisdiction and which national law applies.

 What does a divorce lawyer do?